syncfusion-content/maui-docs/MAUI/TimePicker/getting-started.md

 ---
 layout: post
-title: Getting started with MAUI TimePicker control | Syncfusion
+title: Getting started with .NET MAUI Time Picker control | Syncfusion
-description: Learn here all about getting started with Syncfusion .NET MAUI TimePicker (SfTimePicker) control and its basic features.
+description: Learn here all about getting started with Syncfusion .NET MAUI Time Picker (SfTimePicker) control and its basic features.
 platform: maui
 control: SfTimePicker
 documentation: ug
 ---

-# Getting started with .NET MAUI TimePicker (SfTimePicker)
+# Getting started with .NET MAUI Time Picker (SfTimePicker)
-This section explains how to add the TimePicker control.
-This section covers only the basic features needed to get started with Syncfusion TimePicker.
+This section explains how to add the Time Picker control.
+This section covers only the basic features needed to get started with Syncfusion Time Picker.

-## Creating an application using the .NET MAUI TimePicker
+## Creating an application using the .NET MAUI Time Picker

 1. Create a new .NET MAUI application in Visual Studio.